odabugs/kof13-hitboxes/README.txt

 Readme
 Source repository: https://github.com/odabugs/kof13-hitboxes
 Developer contact: pdk.odabugs@gmail.com
-This document was last edited on June 29, 2014
+This document was last edited on July 2, 2014

 THIS VIEWER IS STILL IN VERY EARLY DEVELOPMENT.
 Many thing may still be broken, and there may still be mistakes.
 We're hard